 An annual School Appreciation Award consisting of $300 has been given since the 4th AESA Science Olympiad.
 The school will receive this amount through the purchase of scientific equipment for its science laboratories.
 As of 2012, an additional $300 personal financial award has been added.
 It is given to the teacher who receives the most points based on the following scoring criteria:

-The monetary Awards are supported by a special AESA fund, Science Olympiad Endowment fund.
+All monetary Awards are supported by a special AESA fund called the Science Olympiad Endowment Fund.

 Senior Level (Students grades 9-12)

 If you are interested in volunteering, mentoring, or judging, please fill out this form: